Sonic the Hedgehog 3: Gameplay

 Sonic the Hedgehog 3 is a 2D side-scrolling platformer.
 As with Sonic the Hedgehog 2, players can control Sonic, Tails, or both simultaneously.
 In the former choice, players control Sonic while Tails runs along beside him; a second player can join at any time and control Tails separately.
-Sonic 3 adds the ability for Tails to fly for a short time by spinning his twin tails like a helicopter rotor; when he tires, he falls.
+Sonic 3 adds the ability for Tails to fly for a short time by spinning his twin tails like a helicopter rotor.
 Unlike Sonic, Tails can also swim underwater.

 Sonic 3 takes place over six zones, each divided into two acts.
 Levels are populated with "badniks", robots created by the villain, Dr. Robotnik; Sonic and Tails can defeat them by jumping on them or using the "spin dash" attack, which also gives the character a speed boost.
 The levels include obstacles and other features such as vertical loops, corkscrews, breakable walls, spikes, water that the player can drown in, and bottomless pits.
 There is a miniboss fight with one of Robotnik's large, powerful robots at the end of the first act of each level and a boss fight with Robotnik at the end of the second.
 Reaching a new level saves the game to one of six save slots.

-As with previous Sonic games, Sonic 3 uses rings, scattered throughout the levels, as a health system; when the player is attacked without rings, is crushed, falls off-screen, drowns, or exceeds the act's ten-minute limit, they lose a life and return to the most recently passed checkpoint.
+As with previous Sonic games, Sonic 3 uses golden rings, scattered throughout the levels, as a health system; when the player is attacked without rings, is crushed, falls off-screen, drowns, or exceeds the act's ten-minute limit, they lose a life and return to the most recently passed checkpoint.
 Dying with zero lives gives the player a game over.
 The levels also include power-ups in television monitors that, when hit, grant the character an extra life, temporary invincibility to most hazards, a number of rings, a shield that allows them to breathe underwater, a shield that allows them to withstand fire from enemy projectiles, or a shield that attracts nearby rings.